cidgoh/DataHarmonizer/docs/README_user_manual.md

 ## Validation

+### Running validation

 Click the **Validate** button in the toolbar.
-DataHarmonizer checks every cell against the schema rules:
+DataHarmonizer validates **every tab** in the schema — not just the one currently displayed — and checks **every row** in each tab, regardless of whether rows are currently visible or hidden by a column filter or the Display setting.

+Rules checked per cell:

 - **Required** fields must not be empty.
 - **Pattern** constraints (regular expressions) must match.